Open

 Directions

-From Pomeroy, WA: Take 15th Street south, which becomes County Road Pomeroy-Peola (WA-128) for 7.6 miles.
+From Pomeroy, Washington: Take 15th Street south, which becomes County Road Pomeroy-Peola (WA-128) for 7.6 miles.
 Turn right onto County Road 170 (Mountain Road) for 7.3 miles.
-Continue onto Forest Service Road 40 for 8.7 miles.
-Turn right onto Forest Service Road 4000020 and continue 0.3 miles to the campground.
+Continue onto Forest Service Road 40 for 8.7 miles into the Umatilla National Forest.
+Turn right onto Forest Service Road 4000020 for 0.3 miles to reach the campground.

 Amenities